cisagov/Malcolm/docs/download.md

 Malcolm's Docker-based deployment model makes Malcolm able to run on a variety of platforms.
 However, in some circumstances (for example, as a long-running appliance as part of a security operations center, or inside of a virtual machine) it may be desirable to install Malcolm as a dedicated standalone installation.

-Malcolm can be packaged into an [installer ISO](malcolm-iso.md#ISO) based on the current [stable release](https://wiki.debian.org/DebianStable) of [Debian](https://www.debian.org/).
+Malcolm is also packaged into an [installer ISO](malcolm-iso.md#ISO) based on the current [stable release](https://wiki.debian.org/DebianStable) of [Debian](https://www.debian.org/).
 This [customized Debian installation](https://wiki.debian.org/DebianLive) is preconfigured with the bare minimum software needed to run Malcolm.

 ### <a name="JoinISOs"></a> Joining split ISOs

 ISOs can be downloaded from [Malcolm's releases page]({{ site.github.repository_url }}/releases/latest) on GitHub.
 Due to [limits on individual files](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases#storage-and-bandwidth-quotas) in GitHub releases, these ISO files have been split into 2GB chunks and can be reassembled with scripts provided for both Bash ([release_cleaver.sh]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/scripts/release_cleaver.sh)) and PowerShell ([release_cleaver.ps1]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/scripts/release_cleaver.ps1)).

-For example, having downloaded the following files from the GitHub release page for Malcolm, the script will join the component files and check the resulting ISO's SHA256 sum:
+For example, having downloaded the following files from Malcolm's releases page on GitHub, the script will join the component files and check the resulting ISOs SHA256 sum:

 ```bash
 $ ls -l